 You can visit Edinburgh Castle, Chillingham Castle, Hulne Abbey, Hotspur tower.
 Don’t forget to visit the Poison Garden as well.

-FOR HISTORY | BEAUTIFUL IMAGES | INTERESTING FACTS | TICKET PRICES
+FOR HISTORY | BEAUTIFUL IMAGES | INTERESTING FACTS | TRAVEL TIPS

-Revisit More Historic Places Below
+Revisit More Historic Places Below or Read Further

 Interesting Facts About Alnwick Castle

 - Alnwick Garden is famous for its poisonous plants that come in different kinds and colors.
 These plants are all collected for educational purposes.
 Although visitors are prohibited from touching, smelling, or tasting the plants–some still faint from the smell of the toxic fumes while touring through it.

 - Alnwick Castle has more than 150 rooms and only a few of them are open for public viewing.
 One of these must-see rooms is the library which contains 400 years’ worth of history.